nielssp/jqCandlestick/README.md

 jqCandlestick
 =============

-jQuery plugin for creating charts line, bar and candlestick charts.
+jQuery plugin for creating line, bar and candlestick charts.